Skip to main content

 branch: user

-pref: test.string
+pref: my_feature.name

-description: A variable setting an integer pref.
+description: A variable setting an integer pref to determine some count.

 type: int